Hundredweight: Use

 The short hundredweight is commonly used as a measurement in the United States in the sale of livestock and some cereal grains and oilseeds, paper, and concrete additives and on some commodities in futures exchanges.

 A few decades ago, commodities weighed in terms of long hundredweight included cattle, cattle fodder, fertilizers, coal, some industrial chemicals, other industrial materials, and so on.
 However, since the increasing usage of the metric system in most English-speaking countries, it is now used to a far lesser extent.
 Church bell ringers use the unit commonly, although church bell manufacturers are increasingly moving over to the metric system.

 Older blacksmiths' anvils are often stamped with a three-digit number indicating their total weight in hundredweight, quarter-hundredweight (28 lb, abbreviated qr), and pounds.
-Thus, an anvil stamped "1.1.8" will weigh 148 lb (112 lb + 28 lb + 8 lb).
+Thus, an anvil stamped "1.1.8" will weigh 148 lb: 112 + 28 + 8 lb.

-The same three part scheme is used for church bells (formatted cwt–qr–lb).
+The same three-part scheme is used for church bells (formatted cwt–qr–lb).

 The long hundredweight is used as a measurement of vehicle weight in the Bailiwick of Guernsey.
 It was also previously used to indicate the maximum recommended carrying load of vans and trucks, such as the Ford Thames 5 and 7 cwt vans and the 8, 15, 30 and 60 cwt Canadian Military Pattern trucks.